Prosecutors: Manafort says he’s treated like ‘VIP’ in jail

 WASHINGTON — President Donald Trump’s jailed former campaign chairman, Paul Manafort, has said in monitored phone calls that he is being treated like a “VIP” while behind bars, federal prosecutors said Wednesday as they argued against postponing his financial crimes trial.
 Defense lawyers called the statements from special counsel Robert Mueller’s office “self-serving and inaccurate.”

-The dueling court filings are part of an ongoing tussle over Manafort’s confinement that began after a judge revoked his house arrest last month and ordered him jailed on witness tampering allegations.
-Since then, Manafort’s lawyers have said they cannot properly prepare for a trial scheduled to start later this month with a client jailed two hours outside of Washington, D.C.
+The dueling court filing are part of an ongoing tussle over Manafort’s confinement that began after a judge revoked his house arrest last month and ordered him jailed on witness tampering allegations.
+Since then, Manafort’s lawyers have said they cannot properly prepare for trial with a client jailed two hours outside of Washington, D.C.

-Manafort is scheduled for trial on July 25 on assorted charges arising from his Ukrainian political work.
+Manafort is scheduled for trial on July 25 on charges arising from work he performed for pro-Russia Ukrainian interests.

 In their court filing Wednesday, prosecutors sought to pick apart Manafort’s arguments that he needs to delay the trial because of his jail conditions.